 The cartoon was drawn in 2015, five years before the toppling of the statue of Edward Colston in Bristol in 2020.
 I expect the campaigns and protests to remove statues of other controversial figures such as Cecil Rhodes at Oriel College, Oxford University (Rhodes Must Fall) will now be given new momentum.

 Flooding caused by climate change

-A cartoon about floods, flooding, extreme weather, climate change, global worming, the environment.
+A cartoon about floods, flooding, extreme weather events, climate change, global worming, the environment.

 A cartoon dealing with the issue of the repatriation of cultural artefacts

-The cartoon shows the issue of the repatriation of cultural artefacts from museum collections as one about cultural identity.
+The cartoon shows the issue of the repatriation of cultural artefacts from museum collections as one about cultural identity and grievance.